Pilates beginner: ring exercise

 To get the most out of your Pilates practice, regularity is essential.
 Here are some tips for incorporating Pilates into your daily routine:

-• Recommended frequency of sessions : It's advisable to practise Pilates at least two or three times a week.
-This helps to strengthen muscles, improve flexibility and maintain the benefits over the long term.
+• Recommended frequency of sessions It is advisable to practice Pilates at least two to three times a week.
+This helps to strengthen muscles, improve flexibility, and maintain long-term benefits.

 • Integrate Pilates into your schedule Plan your sessions as you would any other important activity.
-Choose times of day when you're most likely to stick to your commitment, whether that's in the morning, during your lunch break or in the evening.
+Choose times of day when you are most likely to stick to your commitment, whether it's in the morning, during your lunch break, or in the evening.

 Listen to your body and respect its limits